mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 SCHC padding in SCHC serves the purpose of aligning data to a designated boundary, which is typically byte-aligned or aligned to 8 bits.
 This document presumes that this field is not utilized in CET and EEC.
 This document outlines a simpler form of padding for byte-alignment, as detailed in section {{sec-iipc}}.
 Such alignment is essential to ensure that encryption is applied to data that is byte-aligned.
 The rationale for employing a padding method other than SCHC Padding is to accommodate the length of the compressed ESP Payload Data.

-Another variable required for the C/D in Diet-ESP is the Maximum Packet Size (MAX_PACKET_SIZE) determined by the specific IPsec ESP configuration and the underlying transport, but it is typically aligned with the network’s MTU.
+Another variable required for the C/D in Diet-ESP is the Maximum Packet Size (MAX_PACKET_SIZE) determined by the specific IPsec ESP configuration and the underlying transport, but it is typically aligned with the network's MTU.
 The size constraints are optimized based on the available link capacity and negotiated parameters between endpoints.

 ## Attributes for Rule Generation {#sec-afrg}